idekerlab/MuSIC/README.md

 conda env create -f environment.yml source activate music
 ```
+The yml file can be platform-dependent.
+Alternatively, we also provide requirements.txt files for installing necessary python packages.

 To perform pan-resolution community detection as in MuSIC, please install [CliXO v1.0](https://github.com/fanzheng10/CliXO-1.0), [alignOntology](https://github.com/mhk7/alignOntology), and [DDOT](https://github.com/michaelkyu/ddot).
 Note for DDOT, the requirements are satisfied, but users need to follow instructions in section *Install the ddot Python package*.